GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 The road to riches is paved with homework.
+> 🥠 The greatest danger could be your stupidity.

 ### Our Tech Stack